ConvivioTeam/lbhc-docs/source/index.md

 The system is designed with a [microservices architecture](https://microservices.io/) of loosely coupled services for performance, resilience and effective future-proofing.

 {% include homepage_links.html %}

+---

+This documentation site is intended for:

+- System builders creating a Directory of Services for Hackney & City of London councils.
+- Developers, adding or improving microservices to the system.

+It documents:

+- the components of the system;
+- how they function, individually and together;
+- how to work with them;
+- how to deploy them.